 Many level wind reels from that period bear no brand names or are marked with names

 unfamiliar to most fishermen and collectors.
-Some of these reels were made by the major
+Some of these reels are trade reels made by the major

-companies like Bronson, Shakespeare, or South Bend, but bore the brands of the retailers
+companies like Bronson, Shakespeare, or South Bend, but are marked with the brands of the retailers

 that ordered them.
 Comparison with reels of known makers usually identifies the